 Submit your application through Uppsala University´s recruitment system.

 Placement: Department of Peace and Conflict Research

-Type of employment: Full time , Permanent position
+Type of employment: Part-time , Temporary position longer than 6 months

 Number of positions: 1